Chase Sapphire Preferred vs. American Express Gold: Which Card is Better in 2025?

 The full list of travel transfer partners with Chase Bank

 The Chase Sapphire is overall one of the most popular credit cards on the market due to its effective simplicity.
-You don’t need to be a credit card pro to get great value from the CSP.
-As long as you use it consistently for your dining and travel, you’ll likely make enough back in points to make the already-small annual fee effectively $0.
+You don’t need to be a credit card pro to get great value from the CSP; as long as you use the card consistently for your dining and travel, you’ll likely make enough back in points to make the already-small annual fee effectively $0.
+Plus, the card offers several passive benefits (e.g., rental car insurance, no foreign transaction fees, trip insurance, etc.) that help to provide peace of mind for big purchases.

 The American Express Gold is AmEx’s direct competitor to the Chase Sapphire Preferred.
 Unlike the more expensive American Express Platinum which focuses exclusively on travel, the Gold offers a healthy mix of both food and travel benefits for a lower annual fee.
 As these spending categories are often among people’s highest, it is clear why the Gold card is so attractive.